mpellicc/fanta-formazioni-bot/README.md

 Before running the bot, you'll need the following:

 - Python 3.x installed on your system.
+The bot is developed in Python 3.11.4.
 - A Telegram account and a bot token obtained from the [BotFather](https://core.telegram.org/bots#botfather).

 ### Installation